Prisonbreak92/IRPF/README.md

 -

 Note -
-TOC does not appear in RPF0 archives, will stay read-only.
+TOC metadata does not appear in RPF0 archives, will stay read-only.